lisp-mirror/eql5/examples/M-modules/quick/README.txt

 * "palindrome-2" is the same using a 'Behavior' in QML, and a timer from Lisp (dynamic QML);

-* "sokoban" shows how to dynamically create QML items from Lisp.
+* "sokoban" shows how to dynamically create QML items from Lisp;

+* "table-view" shows how to use an ApplicationWindow as the root item, which is like a QML version of a QMainWindow;